-In July, New York Polyphony will release its fourth album, Times go by Turns.
+In August, New York Polyphony released its fourth album, Times go by Turns.
 The program features Masses by Thomas Tallis and William Byrd, as well as an enigmatic three-voice Mass setting by medieval English composer John Plummer.
 Three new works written for New York Polyphony by composers Gabriel Jackson, Andrew Smith, and the late Sir Richard Rodney Bennett complete the sequence.

 New York Polyphony released its third album, endBeginning, on BIS Records in early 2012.
 Featuring rare and never-before recorded works from the Franco-Flemish Renaissance, the album has amassed substantial critical acclaim.
 Hailed as a “gorgeous, reflective program” by National Public Radio, it was selected as one of the ‘Top Ten Notable Classical Music Recordings of 2012′ by The New Yorker and rated ’10-out-of-10′ by Classics Today.

 “A stunning tour through chant, polyphony and renaissance harmonies,” (Minnesota Public Radio) New York Polyphony’s second album Tudor City spent three weeks in the Top 10 of Billboard’s classical album chart.
 It has been featured on Danish Public Radio, American Public Radio and NPR’s All Things Considered.